 While most people may think dieters will overeat on their "feasting" days, Dr. Krista Varady, author of The Every-Other-Day Diet, said this rarely happens.

-"The reason they lose weight is that something keeps people from really binging on that feed day,” Varady told the Atlantic Jan.
-23. “Something changes in the body on the fasting days.
+"The reason they lose weight is that something keeps people from really binging on that feed day,” Varady told the Atlantic.
+“Something changes in the body on the fasting days.
 We're not sure what.
 It may be hormone changes, or that the stomach shrinks."

-Not only do most people lose weight quickly on intermittent fasting plans, but they say it's easier to stick to their diets.
+Not only do most people lose weight quickly on intermittent fasting plans, but they say it's easier to stick to their diets, Celebrity Health Fitness reported.

 Meanwhile, research by the National Institute on Aging indicates that intermittent fasting also improves brain functioning, helps maintain lean muscle mass, improves insulin sensitivity, and boosts the release of anti-aging hormones.